The Winnipeg Art Gallery

 The WAG has displayed pieces of the Inuit collection in its regular galleries and in special exhibitions, but, given the size of the collection, much of it stayed in the vault.
 The collection includes carvings, drawings, textiles, and new media.
-The new Inuit Art Centre, slated to open in 2020, will allow more of these works to be displayed and tell the stories of the Inuit.
+The opening of Qaumajuq, the new Inuit Art Centre, in 2021 allows for more of these works to be displayed.
+Read my post about the new centre here.

 A display on the mezzanine floor of the WAG provides information on the new Inuit Art Centre.

 While the expansion to create the new Inuit Art Centre is underway, the Winnipeg Art Gallery is a gallery in transition.
 Although it continues to stage a number of exhibitions, it has lost some of its regular exhibition space.
-The Salon Style exhibition running until February 2020 provides a way to display parts of the permanent collection in a more condensed manner.
+The Salon Style exhibition provides a way to display parts of the permanent collection in a more condensed manner.

 Salon references how Paris Salon installed paintings beginning in the late 17th century and continuing through the 19th century.
 Salon hung works very close together, from floor to ceiling, in an attempt to save space.
 The WAG’s Salon Style exhibit contains a variety of artwork from the 16th century and onward.